-34 François Desmarais was born circa 1807, he was the son of François Desmarais and Marie Suzette (Saulteaux).
+44 Francois Desmarais was born circa 1807, he was the son of Francois Desmarais and Marie Suzette (Saulteaux).
 His country wife was Polly Anderson.

-35 Father Genin had already visited Fort Totten, North Dakota, beginning in 1865 and he went back there in 1867 and 1868.
+45 Father Genin had already visited Fort Totten, North Dakota, beginning in 1865 and he went back there in 1867 and 1868.
 Father Jean Baptiste Marie Genin is credited with establishing a mission at St. Michael's, Fort Totten, in 1865.
 He exercised his ministry at Fort Ransom in 1867 and, in that same year he took up residence in McCauleyville, Minnesota, where he stayed until 1873, visiting Fort Abercrombie and Buttedu-Cœur in North Dakota.
 Father Genin was a member of the Teton tribe of the Sioux nation, having been legally adopted into the family of Black Moon, the principal chief of the nation, as a nephew, and by Sitting Bull, the head warrior of the Sioux nation, as his brother.

-intense that the women were burning the Sioux arrows to melt lead to make into balls to be used in the double-barrelled shotguns their men were using.
-He reports that some Métis continued to fight even after having lost an eye, as they had to protect the retreat.
+Sheyenne River.
+There were dead and dying men on their carts.
+The battle had been so intense that the women were burning the Sioux arrows to melt lead to make into balls to be used in the double-barreled shotguns their men were using.
+He reports that some Metis continued to fight even after having lost an eye, as they had to protect the retreat.
 Genin attended to the dying then buried the dead.
 The Cut Head group was lead by Chief Omahakatte (Omaha Killer) and his first warrior Canta Wakan.
-Later Genin went to the large Sioux camp at Traverse Lake and Big Stone Lake where there were 1,100 Sioux warriors and he met the Cut Head leaders.
-36
+Later Genin went to the large Sioux camp at Traverse Lake and Big Stone where there were 1,100 Sioux warriors and he met the Cut Head leaders.46